 A signature cannot be denied legal effect solely because it is electronic

 The eIDAS Regulation (EU No 910/2014) established a legal framework for electronic signatures across all European Union member states starting July 1, 2016.
 It defines three levels of electronic signatures: Simple Electronic Signatures (SES), Advanced Electronic Signatures (AdES), and Qualified Electronic Signatures (QES).
-SignForge provides Advanced Electronic Signatures that meet eIDAS requirements for signer identification, document integrity, and sole control.
+Article 26 sets four requirements for an Advanced Electronic Signature: unique linkage to the signatory, capability of identifying them, creation under their sole control with a high level of confidence, and detectability of any later change.
 Every signature is uniquely linked to the signatory via their email address and captured metadata.
 ECDSA P-256 cryptographic verification ensures non-repudiation, and SHA-256 hashing detects any post-signing tampering.
 SignForge is hosted on Hetzner infrastructure in Nuremberg, Germany — ISO 27001:2022 certified and BSI C5 Type 2 compliant — ensuring EU data residency by default.

 Signer uniquely identified via email address, IP address, and user-agent metadata